Dynamic library files are built by the linker ld from precompiled object modules that can be bound into the executable file after execution begins.

 The compiler's -hname option records name as the name of the dynamic library being built.

-Building a dynamic library requires a compilation of the source files with the -xcode option and linker options -G, -ztext, and -hname.
+Building a dynamic library requires a compilation of the source files with the -pic or -PIC option and linker options -G, -ztext, and -hname.
 These linker options are available through the compiler command line.

 You can create a dynamic library with the same files used in the static library example.